Creating and Running a C# Program

 our shell into the directory where we'll keep our code.
 We suggest you use a

-or something else that will remind you this is
+folder named sdg or code or something else that will remind you this is

 where your projects are.
 You'll also want to keep this directory either in your